joshuasing/golicenser/README.md

         display offending line with this many lines of context (default -1) -comment-style string
-        Comment style (line, block) (default "line") -cpuprofile string
+        Comment style (line, block) (default "line") -copyright-header-matcher string
+        Copyright header matcher regexp (used to detect existence of any copyright header) (default "(?i)copyright") -cpuprofile string
         write CPU profile to this file
   -debug string